opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-03-tensors_in_tensorflow.md

 •Open a browser and navigate to   http: (server):6006

 ## Example 4:
-### Objective of this program is to learn on slicing, a tensor tranformation.
+### Objective of this program is to familiarize with tensor tranformation.

 ## Example 5:
 ### Logistic Regression